Lymphedema Awareness Month

 To watch the full interview with Dr. Ashinoff, click here.

-If you are interested in learning more about lymphedema and the surgical treatment options that are available, visit The Center for Lymphedema Surgery at The Institute for Advanced Reconstruction.
+If you are interested in learning more about our lymphedema surgeons and the surgical treatment options that are available, visit The Center for Lymphedema Surgery at The Institute for Advanced Reconstruction.